seanmorris/prpl/README.md

 $ prpl '/prpl/' README.md
 ```

-This will print out all files in the current dir with a `.PL` extension:
+This will print out all files in the current directory with a `.PL` extension:

 ```bash
 $ ls | prpl '/\.PL$/'